OpenIndiana/oi-docs/docs/handbook/systems-administration.md

 and defaults to vi.
 If you'd prefer to use another editor, for example emacs, call visudo as follows: `EDITOR=emacs visudo`

-More flexible, however, is assigning one or several commands to a number of users.
+More flexible, however, is assigning one or several commands to a group of users.
 Users can then be added to this group.
 The syntax of entries in `/etc/sudoers` is as follows: